28 February 2019

 I realized I was slouching.
 I stood upright and pulled my shoulders back and took another deep breath.
 I exhaled slowly, and glanced at the illuminated hands on my almost archaic scuba watch, older than my new young neighbors from Metairie.
 I could see the hands without my glasses, and it was around 11:30, plus or minus a bit of blur.
 I walked back outside and joined my friends on the balcony.

 The last of guests left around 1am.
 It was a good party, and I’m glad I hosted it.
-Mr. Charles was motionless in his sleeping bag and Mary was fretting with hers, but she moved more slowly and less jittery than before, as if battling her demons had done her in for the night.
+Mr. Charles was motionless in his sleeping bag and Miss Mary was fretting with hers, but she moved more slowly and less jittery than before, as if battling her demons had done her in for the night.
 I didn’t see the transients.
 They were probably behind the building and out of sight from the cars that drove along 6th avenue late at night.
 I stretched and sighed, and gently collected my things for a Lyft ride to the airport without waking anyone up.

 I sat back on the balcony and kicked up my feet and rubbed my neck.
 The lion roared from its cage again, and an owl that lived in the Magnolia tree swooped silently past the balcony.
-I fished a Sierra Nevada out of the cooler.
-I opened it with the bottle opener on my knife, poured it into a glass, and reclined in the wrought iron chair with my big feet draped over the rail.
-I sighed, sipped the beer, and leaned in to early morning silence.
+I fished a Ballast Point Sculpin out of the cooler.
+I smirked: Ballast Point had just sold to an international alcohol conglomerate for $1.1 Billion, the same amount as Hoffa’s pension fund in the 1950’s, and that number was still unfathonable to me.

 Go to The Table of Contents